Bkohler93/game-backend/README.md

 This repository consists of the services needed to matchmake and process game events for a word battle game.

-To test services locally, utilize the dev/ scripts to run all required applications for a service.
+To test services locally, use `./dev/run.sh` to run services locally on your machine.
+Requires Go and Docker to be installed.